-Do you know how do dolphins mate in order to reproduce themselves?
+Do you know how do dolphins mate to reproduce themselves?
 Read this article to learn more about those curious creatures and their behavior.

 Dolphins’ reproductive organs are located inside the body, with genital slits on the ventral (belly) side.